Howard Vernon

-Mario Walter Lippert (15 July 1908 - 25 July 1996), better known by his stage name Howard Vernon, was a Swiss actor and photographer.
+Mario Walter Lippert (15 July 1908 - 25 July 1996), better known by his stage name Howard Vernon, was a German-born Swiss actor and photographer.
 He had an extensive career in French cinema which spanned nearly 200 productions over 55 years, between 1945 and 2000.
 He was best known for his close association with cult filmmaker Jesús Franco, appearing in 40 of the director’s films, beginning with the titular character in The Awful Dr. Orloff (1962).

 A prolific character actor, Vernon also worked with many other prominent filmmakers, notably Jean-Luc Godard, Jean-Pierre Melville, René Clément, Powell & Pressburger, Sacha Guitry, Fritz Lang, John Frankenheimer, Roger Vadim, Fred Zinnemann, Woody Allen and Jean-Pierre Jeunet.
 He was also active as a dubber.

 Early life

 Vernon was born Mario Walter Lippert in Baden-Baden, Baden-Württemberg, Germany to a Swiss hotelier, Julius Lippert, and a German mother, Doris (née Häffner).
 His family returned to Switzerland shortly after he was born, and he was raised in the canton of Aargau.
 He grew up in a trilingual household, and was fluent in French, German, and English.
 He studied acting in Berlin, where he made his stage acting debut in 1936.
 Back in Switzerland, he continued his studies under Erwin Kalser.
 Moving to Paris, France, he performed in theaters, cabarets, and music halls, notably the Casino de Paris.

 At the outbreak of World War II and the occupation of France, Vernon was employed by Fernsehsender Paris, the German-run television broadcaster, as he was bilingual and from a neutral country.
 In 1944, he moved to England and joined the BBC as a translator and broadcaster.
 He returned to Paris after the liberation of France.